lucas-mior/brn2/cbase/c-format.md

 In standalone declarations, if one is needed at all, put all in one line.
 Break long lines so the 80-character limit rule is followed.
+Functions declarations must contain the parameter names, except when there is only a single struct/enum/union or pointer to struct/enum/union parameter.

 Prefer to break after an argument than before the equal sign, specially if the first argument fits in the first line: